wconrad/ftpd/README.md

 logged on, it calls the file_system method to obtain a file system driver for that user.

 There is no base class for a driver.
-Any class with that signature will do.
+Any object that quacks like a driver will do.
+Here are the methods your driver needs:

+* {Example::Driver#authenticate authenticate}
+* {Example::Driver#file_system file_system}

 ## FILE SYSTEM